-- (b) a matter of which the witness may reasonably be supposed to have knowledge and about which it appears to the Panel that, when questioned by a Party, the witness is not making a genuine attempt to give evidence; and - (c) whether the witness has, at any time, made a prior inconsistent statement. - (3) 1Cross-examination shall be limited to the subject-matter of the direct examination and matters affecting the credibility of the witness.
-2Where the witness is able to give evidence relevant to the case of the cross-examining Party, he or she may be examined on the subject-matter of that case, provided that the cross-examining Party puts to that witness the nature of that case. - (4) Upon an objection raised by a Party or proprio motu, the Presiding Judge may exercise control over the mode and the order of questioning witnesses and presenting evidence so as to: - (a) make the questioning and presentation effective for the ascertainment of the truth; - (b) avoid repetition, undue consumption of time and resources; and - (c) avoid harassment or intimidation of witnesses.
+- (c) whether the witness has, at any time, made a prior inconsistent statement. - (3) Cross-examination shall be limited to the subject-matter of the direct examination and matters affecting the credibility of the witness.
+Where the witness is able to give evidence relevant to the case of the cross-examining Party, he or she may be examined on the subject-matter of that case, provided that the cross-examining Party puts to that witness the nature of that case. - (4) Upon an objection raised by a Party or proprio motu, the Presiding Judge may exercise control over the mode and the order of questioning witnesses and presenting evidence so as to: - (a) make the questioning and presentation effective for the ascertainment of the truth; - (b) avoid repetition, undue consumption of time and resources; and - (c) avoid harassment or intimidation of witnesses.